Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 - `multiple`: a boolean indicating if the callback can be called multiple times for thegroup.
 It's `false` by default.

 ### Metrics configuration example
-This is an example of how to use `setupMetrics`:
+This is an example of how to use `setupMetrics`.
+See explanation below.

 ```js
 const metricsDefinitions = [